bcgov/digital-trust-toolkit/applications/application-bc-mmo.md

 ## 1.12.
 Extensions

-There are no extensions to this Governance Framework.
+There are no extensions to this GF.

 ## 1.13.
 Schedule of Controlled Documents